OpenNMS/grafana-plugin/README.md

   box in the config options -- existing configs should be automatically upgraded
 - Added support for reordering columns in the Alarm Table panel
-- Added support for Situations (correlated alarms), including sending feedback on alarm correlations (requires Horizon 23 or greater)
+- Added support for Situations (correlated alarms), including sending feedback on alarm correlations (Horizon 23 or greater)
 - Added limited support for multi-select dashboard variables in the Alarm Table panel
 - Added a custom `node` attribute in the Alarm Table panel that supports node criteria (either passing a `nodeId` or `foreignSource:foreignId` tuple)